ART HISTORY AND CURATORIAL AND MUSEUM STUDIES

 In ‘hands-on’ sessions in the Art Gallery, students find out about works of art in the Art Gallery’s collection, how best to display them, why they are acquired and more.

-Courses on offer in 2014 include Contemporary Art, Curatorial and Museum Studies, Interrogating Australian Colonial Art, Modern Australian Art and European Art: Renaissance to Revolution.
+Courses on offer in 2015 include Asian Art, Curatorial and Museum Studies, European Art, Modern Art and Portraiture and Power.

 For information about the Graduate Diploma/MA programs in Art History and Curatorial and Museum Studies, the ‘study for pleasure’ audit program, FEE-HELP and Austudy, phone Associate Professor Catherine Speck on (08) 8303 5746, email firstname.lastname@example.org or visit www.arthistory.adelaide.edu.au

 TOURS FOR TERTIARY AND ADULT STUDENTS